 1. Chamonix, France

-- European Ski culture at its finest: One minute your walking the streets of an old European village, sipping on an espresso, the next minute your staring down the scariest line of your life.
+– European Ski culture at its finest: One minute you’re walking the streets of an old European village, sipping an espresso, and the next minute you’re staring down the scariest line of your life.

-- History: Chamonix has a ski history that dates back to before your Great Grandparents were born.
+– History: Chamonix was host to the first ever Winter Olympics and boasts a ski history that dates back to before your great grandparents were born.